flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 {{% inner_markdown %}}
 While the Game Boy subsystem won't share its CPU, it does give out access to its PSG.
-For compatibility reasons this is the same design found on the original GameBoy, I've previously wrote [this article]({{< ref "game-boy">}}#audio) that goes into detail about each channel in particular.
+For compatibility reasons this is the same design found on the original Game Boy.
+I've previously written [this article]({{< ref "game-boy">}}#audio) that goes into detail about each channel in particular.

-The majority of GBA games used it for accompaniment or effects, later ones will optimise their music for PCM and leave the PSG unused.
+The majority of GBA games used it for accompaniment or effects.
+Later ones will optimise their music for PCM and leave the PSG unused.
 {{% /inner_markdown %}}

 {{< /tab >}}